Dappzy/Cryopto-Arbitrage-Checker-Telegram-Bot/README.md

 ## Created By 👨‍💻

-Built with ❤️ by [@DappChef](https://t.me/DappChef) on Telegram.
+Built by [@DappChef](https://t.me/DappChef) on Telegram.
 Feel free to reach out if you:
-- Have questions about the bot
+- Need help with the setup
-- Need help with setup
+- Want to discuss custom bot development
-- Want to discuss crypto trading
+- Have feature suggestions
-- Have suggestions for improvements
+- Are interested in collaboration opportunities
-- Just want to connect!
+- Need assistance with other development projects

 ## Features ✨